-The government-wide financial statements include all governmental activities that are principally supported by assessments.
+The government-wide financial statements include all governmental activities that are principally supported by assessments and Developer contributions.
 The District does not have any business-type activities.
 The governmental activities of the District include the general government (management), maintenance and recreational functions.